manjutejvinu-sys/My-Data-Analytics-Portfolio/README.md

-# My-Data-Analytics-Portfolio
+# My-Portfolio
 # Manju AK- Data Analyst

 ## About Me
 Aspiring Data Analyst with a strong focus on Power BI, Data Transformation, and Visualization.
-Former Content Writer passionate about Data Storytelling and Business Insights.
+Former Content Writer passionate about Storytelling and Business Insights.

 ---